coalp/Structural-Resolution-in-Prolog/README.md

 ### Running the code

 The code for meta-interpreter is not encapsulated in a module.
 You can copy your input program files into the same directory as the source code of the meta-interpreter.
+In the folder [test input programs]('test input programs')

 (To be continued)